-Regional District’s operate under much the same legislation as municipalities, villages and towns, but there are differences that add complexity to budgets and financial matters.
+Yes.
+Regional Districts operate under similar legislation as municipalities, but there are differences that add complexity to regional district budgets and financial matters.

 A property owner in a municipality pays taxes, which are pooled and used by the municipality to pay for the services within its boundaries.
 Generally speaking, every property owner within municipal boundaries contributes to all municipal programs and infrastructure via these taxes regardless of where they’re offered or whether they make use of them.